 5. Object page: Provides details about a single item.
 Users typically navigate to object pages from any of the above floorplans.
 Object pages can also be nested, allowing users to continue drilling down for further information.

 SAP Fiori elements reduces the amount of time developers need to spend on UI development.
-In addition to accelerating app development, using SAP Fiori elements floorplans and building blocks also creates a consistent user experience, allowing developers to scale development more efficiently throughout their organization.
+In addition to accelerating app development, using SAP Fiori elements building blocks and floorplans also creates a consistent user experience, allowing developers to scale development more efficiently throughout their organization.

-SAP develops and maintains the floorplans and building blocks in SAP Fiori elements.
+SAP develops and maintains the building blocks and floorplans in SAP Fiori elements.
 Further updates and improvements to the SAP Fiori design system will be automatically reflected in the apps upon the next UI5 update.
 Developers do not have to manually implement improvements as SAP Fiori continues to evolve.

 Yes.
 It is possible to add/modify the functionality of an SAP Fiori elements app, either through the use of building blocks or UI5 flexibility features or custom code at extension points.
 For a quick look at what is possible, see this blog: Extending SAP Fiori elements Applications - What you need to know.

-Before beginning you SAP Fiori elements project, we highly recommend that you research the available floorplans and building blocks to ensure they meet your needs.
+Before beginning your SAP Fiori elements project, we highly recommend that you research the available building blocks and floorplans to ensure they meet your needs.
 The use of too many extensions can increase maintenance and development requirements, negating the benefits of development efficiency, UX consistency, and scalability of SAP Fiori elements.

 SAP Fiori elements apps suit the majority of your use cases with little to no modification.
-In cases where you require heavy modification to the floorplans and the building blocks do not meet your needs, it may be better to create a custom application.
+In cases where the building blocks do not meet your needs and/or you require heavy modification to the standard floorplans, it may be better to create a custom application.
 The SAP UX Engineering team has created a guide to help you decide if SAP Fiori elements is right for you: When to Use SAP Fiori elements.

 There are a variety of resources available if you would like to dive a little deeper with SAP Fiori elements.
 Here are a few to get you started: